Sarat Chandra Sinha: Second Motion of No-Confidence

-On 18 September 1974, Shri Gaurisankar Bhattacharyya (CPI) moved the second Motion of No-confidence against Shri Sarat Chandra Sinha's Cabinet on the grounds of the general failure of the administration on different fronts, particularly in the food front which had led to farnine and near famine conditions causing starvation deaths in different parts of the State.
+On 18 September 1974, Gaurisankar Bhattacharyya (CPI) moved the second Motion of No-confidence against Sinha's Cabinet on the grounds of the general failure of the administration on different fronts, particularly in the food front which had led to famine and near-famine conditions causing starvation deaths in different parts of the State.
 Leave of the House was granted on 16 September 1974.
 The debate on the motion lasted 2 hours and 30 minutes spanning two days in which 28 members participated.
 Moving the motion, Gaurisankar Bhattacharyya charged that the administration of the Government was an offensive one; the Government machinery was corrupt and antipathic to the people.
 Referring to the sufferings of the people during floods, he said that although newspapers were giving vivid and graphic descriptions of starvation deaths, the Government denied this and attributed the death to malnutrition or some disease.
 He said that all development programmes were directed for the benefit of the elite class.
 Quoting statistics from the Government documents, he criticised the Government for destroying the financial resources and bringing not only financial ruin but bankruptcy.
 He also levelled charges of misuse of raw materials procured for pipes and fittings in North Cachar.

 In his reply, Sinha read out the letter requesting the Government of India to allot raw material to the Government of Assam for meeting the demand of pipes and fittings for North Cachar Hills District Council, Haflong and said precautionary measures had been taken to prevent any misuse of raw materials.
 If there was any such misuse of raw material, the Government would definitely make an inquiry and necessary action would be taken against the concerned party.

-The motion put to vote on 19 September 1974 was negatived with 13 members voting in favour and 78 members voting against it.
+The motion put to vote on 19 September 1974 and failed with 13 members voting in favour and 78 members voting against it.